 By Car/Scooter: From central Taipei, take Keelung Road south until you get to Liuzhangli MRT station, then turn right onto Fuyang Street until you reach the trail entrance.
 There is free scooter parking and paid car parking nearby.

 By MRT: The park is within 2 minutes walking distance from either Linguang MRT station.
+You can purchase a discount easy card to use on the MRT from Klook here or KKday here.
+You can also book an MRT travel pass on Klook here.

 Please see below: